The Story of William Gibson

 In November, they received word that the late William Gibson, an influential Cincinnati businessman, had designated $25,000 to Cedarville in his will in memory of his father and business partner, Peter Gibson.
-News of this estate gift revitalized the board breathed new life into the young college.
+News of this estate gift revitalized the Board and breathed new life into the young college.

 How to Join